 The first mobile quick charging stations will be set up as early as summer 2019 in Wolfsburg as part of a pilot project, and will support the expansion of a charging infrastructure in the urban area.
 As of 2020, the charging station will also be implemented in other cities and communities.
 “The flexible charging station allows a completely new approach to expanding charging infrastructure.
 Cities can, for example, find out the most suitable places for a permanent charging point before making major investments in developing the network”, according to Thomas Schmall, Chairman of the Board of Management of Volkswagen Group Components.

 A second life for batteries

-Technically, the mobile charging column is based on the battery pack of the Volkswagen Group’s Modular Electric Toolkit (MEB) platform.
+Technically, the flexible charging column is based on the battery pack of the Volkswagen Group’s Modular Electric Toolkit (MEB) platform.
 This offers advantages such as allowing batteries from electric vehicles to have a second life.
-This is because a battery loses charging capacity over time, but if it subsequently passes a thorough analysis, it can be reused in a mobile charging station.
+This is because a battery loses charging capacity over time, but if it subsequently passes a thorough analysis, it can be reused in a flexible charging station.

 Producing components for e-mobility

 Production of flexible charging stations will begin at the Hanover components plant in 2020, gradually replacing heat exchanger production.
 This will mean that Hanover will be the fourth German component plant to produce components for e-mobility.
 The Braunschweig plant develops and produces battery systems for all the Group’s electric vehicles.
 The Centre of Excellence for battery cells is located at Salzgitter, where it will be joined by rotor and stator production for electric motors from mid-2019, and a pilot plant for developing a recycling process for high-voltage batteries from early 2020.
 The Kassel plant also produces electric motors, while from 2020 onwards Hanover will be focusing on charging infrastructure.